ga4gh/fasp-scripts/README.md

 Script: [FASPScript7.py](https://github.com/ianfore/FASPclient/blob/master/FASPScript7.py)

-- Uses the ISB-CGC BigQuery tables to query for subjects with variants in the JMJD1C gene.
+- Uses the ISB-CGC BigQuery tables to query for subjects from TCGA with variants in the JMJD1C gene.
 This is the gene in the example shared by Anne Deslattes Mays.
+This illustrates the kind of query

-- This script also introduces a FASPRunner1 class to hide the underlying
+- This script also introduces a FASPRunner1 class to hide the underlying steps and allow focus on the query

 - Possible to do's

   - Substitute in SRA DRS server

+  - Identify other GA4GH data sources that might contain relevant data for this disease.

   - Refactor FASPRunner1 to an abstract FASPRunner class.
 The abstract class could be configured dynamically to use the clients of choice for each step of the FASP sequence.

 ####  Simulate identifiers.org/n2t.net -